hksix/invest-Regret-Project/README.md

 ### Issues:
-* The Quandl API provided stock prices without taking splits into account.
-If a specific stock split at a 2:1 ratio a $50 share would now be $25.
-We had to account for the amount of splits during a specific time period adjust the share price based on the end date.
+* The Quandl API provided stock prices that were pre-adjusted taking splits into account.
+If a specific stock split at a 2:1 ratio, the historical stock price of $25 share is recorded as $50 in the API .
+We had to account for the amount of splits during a specific time period then adjust the share price based on the end date.
+Using the same AJAX call to obtain the stock data, we generate an array of values and dates of when the split ratio has higher than 1.
+We then used a factorial function to un-adjust the stock prices.
-* We utilized multiple libraries which conflicted with bootstraps default settings.
-We had to go back through the HTML line by line and figure out where conflicts were occuring.
+* We utilized multiple libraries which conflicted with bootstrap’s default settings.
+We had to go back through the HTML to figure out where conflicts were occurring.
+We then resolved the problem by omitting the use of bootstrap where the conflicts emerged.
+This also helped us refactor the design code which produced lighter and quicker DOM manipulations to occur.
-* Problems coordinating Github pulls and merges.
+* Initial problems coordinating GitHub pulls and merges were resolved once we consulted the documentation for proper project development flow.

 ### Stretch Goals:
 * Add more crypto currencies
 * Add start date feature for crypto currency.
+Currently hardcoded dates due to API limitations.
 * Implement more advanced scrollmagic and greensock techniques.
 * Add predictive text for Nasdaq ticker name.